More

 See this video to understand more about phonological awareness!

-Phonological awareness should be taught to children without letters with either blocks or boxes which symbolize the sounds.
+Phonological awareness should be taught to children without letters with either blocks or boxes that symbolize the sounds.
 It is important for children to identify and learn those sounds clearly before moving to their corresponding letters.

-Difference between Phonological Awareness and Phonemic Awareness
+Difference Between Phonological Awareness and Phonemic Awareness

 The two words are widely used interchangeably.
 Although they deal with similar skills, they are not exactly the same.